eslint/eslint/docs/src/extend/ways-to-extend.md

 ## Custom Parsers

-ESLint custom parsers are a way to extend ESLint to support linting of new language features or custom syntax in your code.
+ESLint custom parsers are a way to extend ESLint to support the linting of new language features or custom syntax in your code.
 A parser is responsible for taking your code and transforming it into an abstract syntax tree (AST) that ESLint can then analyze and lint.

 ESLint ships with a built-in JavaScript parser (Espree), but custom parsers allow you to lint other languages or to extend the linting capabilities of the built-in parser.